paullu-teach/C275.CPP.Intro.Labs.2022/ID/wqi3/README.md

 ## How To Run a Lab
 - Navigate to the directory of your choosing in your terminal
-- Run `make run` to run the code and enter your own input
+- Run `make run` to run the code and enter your own input (unless otherwise stated in its respective `README.md`)
 - Run `make tests` to run the test cases for that specific lab